Freedom of Expression

 This piece examines key trends in regulation the digital sphere in Asia and the Pacific, including criminalization and censorship of online expression, surveillance, data protection, internet access, and AI governance.
 It provides examples of existing and pending digital laws in 17 countries.

 Myanmar has seen a broad suppression of expression rights since the military’s coup d’état in 2021.
-ICNL and its partners have tracked both the general impacts of the crackdown and the campaign to silence Myanmar’s media.
-We also maintain a webpage that tracks journalist detentions.
+ICNL and its partners have tracked the general impacts of the crackdown and the campaign to silence Myanmar’s media, We also maintain a webpage that tracks journalist detentions and have published a report on how the military’s response to the 2025 earthquake intensified restrictions on civic freedoms.

 This report analyzes privacy and data protection regulations in El Salvador, Guatemala, Honduras, and elsewhere.
 An accompanying interactive map highlights key findings.